 Adam is a veteran Democratic tech industry leader who has had a front row seat for more than 20 years in the tech industry’s political maturation.
 He is an expert in helping lead technology companies through today’s challenging political environment.

 Adam has been interviewed numerous times on TV’s Bloomberg Technology, Neil Cavuto Coast To Coast on Fox Business, Yahoo!
 Finance, Sinclair Television, and Cheddar’s Opening Bell.
-He was twice named a “Tech Titan” by Washingtonian magazine, an “Antitrust Super Influencer” by Baron Public Affairs, and one of Washingtonian‘s 500 Most Influential People Shaping Policy.
+He has been named three times as a “Tech Titan” by Washingtonian magazine; called an “Antitrust Super Influencer” by Baron Public Affairs; and twice named one of Washingtonian‘s 500 Most Influential People Shaping Policy.

 Adam most recently served as Head of North America and Asia Pacific Government Relations for Lime, the shared scooter mobility company.
 Adam led his team to launch 45+ new cities and secure permission for 50,000 more Lime scooters on city streets, expanding the company’s market presence.